mariohsouto/mariohsouto.github.io/content/lens_of_optimization.md

 ### Image inpainting

 Suppose we have a $m \times n$ black and white photograph $X^{\text{true}}$.
-Additionally, a set of known entries of the image were corrupted.
+Additionally, a set of known entries of the image was corrupted.
 Let's denote the entries that are not damaged by $(i, j) \in \mathcal{T}$.
 Our goal is to restore the original image through a process called *image inpainting* or *image interpolation*.
 In other words, we want to find an image $X$ such that the corrupted entries are reconstructed.
 This task can be cast as an optimization problem where the restored image $X$ is our decision variable.

 First of all, we need constraints to ensure that the non-corrupted entries of $X$ and $X^{\text{true}}$ will match.
 Mathematically, this rule can be expressed as